louaydiaa/GroupSprint0/README.md

 Louay Diaa 37-4078 , Nourhan algendy 37-6811 ,Amr Samih 37-1965

 ### About
-Nourhan ALgendy "  _Iam a BI student in the Guc , my favourit subjects are Enterprise Resource planning and E-business_
+Nourhan ALgendy "  _Iam a BI student in the Guc , my favourit subjects are Enterprise Resource planning and E-business_"

-Amr Samih _A corrupted young mind at the age of twenty_ Design :
+Amr Samih "_A corrupted young mind at the age of twenty_"